Drew72-ita/UTXOscope/README.md

 84000 5 500 3 89504 B

 [![YouTube 30s demo](https://img.youtube.com/vi/meTtSqal6y8/hqdefault.jpg)](https://youtu.be/meTtSqal6y8)
+*(YouTube 30 sec demo with above parameters, click to play)*

 This will process about one day of data in 15 minutes on bitcoin core setups like Raspibolt (fig. 01)

 ![Example of output running on a Raspibolt + output on 7' HDMI LCD](fig01.jpg)

 **Fig.01:** *Example of output running on a Raspibolt + output on 7' HDMI LCD.
-In this example, the weaker trend line above the main signal is probably coming from sales of OC sats for \$100, including 7-8% total fees (seller+service+miner), thus projecting a 7-8% higher BTC price.*
+In this example, the weaker trend line above the main signal is probably coming from sales of OC sats for \$100, including 7-8% total fees (seller+service+miner), thus buying less sats for the buck and projecting a 7-8% higher BTC price.*

 ## Requirements
 - Bitcoin Core full node with RPC access (bitcoin-cli).